leidegre/leidegre.github.com/_posts/2012-11-01-recruiting-for-snow.md

  * I believe in people whom are self-improving (motived to realize one's full potential).
  * I believe in those whom enjoy working with others.

-We are hiring and we need people with expertise in C++, C#, HTML/CSS/JavaScript, REST, SQL Server/T-SQL and everything there in between.
-If you know a lot about at least two of these very broad topics, feel free to contact me anytime at
+We are always looking for people with expertise in C++, C#, HTML/CSS/JavaScript, REST, SQL Server/T-SQL and everything there in between.
+If you (**individuals only/no organizations**) know a lot about at least two of these topics, feel free to contact me anytime at

 > John Leidegren
 > [john.leidegren@snowsoftware.com](mailto:john.leidegren@snowsoftware.com)
 > +46 734 304 63 8

 We are located in Solna, Stockholm, Sweden.

+***I have to insist that if you work for a requirement/HR organization that you do not contact me at all.
+This is an opportunity for people with the right skillset and these people know, well on thier own, if this is a job for them or not.***

 [1]: http://en.wikipedia.org/wiki/Software_asset_management